ripSquid/styrdokument/pm/eng/pm_for_naringslivsnamnden.md

 - contacting and staying in touch with companies regarding company events and activities
 - arranging events based on what is requested and agreed upon based on the previous point
-- to evalute events that has been carried out and collect feedback from both students and companies
+- to evaluate events that has been carried out and collect feedback from both students and companies
 - to arrange and host Kista Arbetsmarknadsdag (KAM) during the school year

 ### 3.2 Sponsorship

 The Business Relations Committee is responsible for:

-- coordinating of sponsorship for all of the chapter's committies
+- coordinating of sponsorship for all of the chapter's committees
 - to recruit a suitable number of members in order to satisfy the chapter's needs regarding sponsorship, and to supervise them

 ## 4 Economy

-The committee has no economy of it's own.
+The committee has no economy of its own.